 An iPhone SE vs iPhone XR comparison should help you pick the best iPhone for you if you’re on a budget.
 With the $399 iPhone SE and the $499 iPhone XR, Apple currently makes two of the best phones under $500.
 So which iPhone is right for you?

+The good news is that both of these phones will run Apple's new iOS 15 software this fall, but there's some major differences between these two handsets.
 The cheaper and newer iPhone SE exceeds the iPhone XR in some ways.
 The iPhone SE 2020 packs a faster processor, and it offers more max storage.
 But the iPhone XR strikes back with a much larger screen, Face ID and a beefier battery.

 iPhone SE vs iPhone XR: Specs